-There’s a lot more to Hulu than last night’s network dramas and The Handmaid’s Tale (although the latter is definitely top on this list).
+There’s a lot more to Hulu than last night’s network dramas and The Handmaid’s Tale (although who isn’t excited about season three?!).
 The streaming service has been busy for several years producing a wide range of original content, from dramas and science fiction to comedy series and even documentaries.
 Here is a round-up of some of the best offerings from Hulu Originals.

-This list is based on a truly scientific blend of Rotten Tomatoes scores (the two percentages, noting critical and audience response), as well as broader public appeal, and maybe just a little of this reviewer’s opinions.
+This list is based on a truly scientific blend of Rotten Tomatoes scores (the two percentages, noting critical and audience response), the initial buzz for new series, as well as broader public appeal, and maybe just a little of this reviewer’s opinions.

 1. The Handmaid’s Tale (92%/88%)

-This series needs no introduction, making entertainment headlines, inspiring scores of think pieces, and becoming a cultural icon in the light of contemporary politics.
+This series needs no introduction (and is still #1 on our list), making entertainment headlines, inspiring scores of think pieces, and becoming a cultural icon in the light of contemporary politics.
 But just in case: based on Margaret Atwood’s 1985 novel, The Handmaid’s Tale is a dystopian drama in which a totalitarian society takes over following a Second American Civil War, and fertile women, the “Handmaids,” are forced into child-bearing slavery.
 In addition to widespread acclaim and numerous awards, the series also set a new standard for original content, being the first streaming series original to win an Emmy for Outstanding Series, as well as the Golden Globe Award for Best Television Series – Drama.

 2. Harlots (97%/91%)